marthinal/registration_code/README.md

 # Registration Code for Drupal 8

-The Registration Code is a rest resource that allows anonymous users to request for a code before create a new account.
+The Registration Code module is a rest resource that allows anonymous users to request for a code before create a new account.
 The code will be received by email and you need to insert this code when creating the new user account using this resource https://www.drupal.org/node/2291055.